senpainikolay/OOP-sem3/Lab3/readme.md

 # Nicolae Gherman, FAF-202

 # Comments:
-Did not implements the function about the 5 most often used words in the string.
+Did not implements the function to find the 5 most often used words in the string.